 Civil Society & Think Tank Forum 2022

-The conference report and policy recommendations from the “Civil Society & Think Tank Forum 2022”, organized in cooperation with the Southeast Europe Association and supported by German Federal Foreign Office, are online now!
+The publication contains the conference report and the policy recommendations from the “Civil Society & Think Tank Forum 2022”, organized in cooperation with the Southeast Europe Association.

 Media Freedom in the Western Balkans